 Mat Training for Dogs

 We all love to take our dogs out in public; to visit friends, on a camping trip and to pet-friendly shops such as Better Pets and Gardens.
 But, for us to be able to do this and to enjoy the experience, we need to have good control, a well behaved dog and a pocket full of treats.
-Our dog training expert, Karen Phillips, shares the technique that she used to train her dog Riot to sit on his mat, no matter where she takes him.

 “Go To” is a game that can be taught in the lounge room.
 Remove all distractions from the area such as other animals, people and toys so that the puppy can concentrate and bring out the ‘special mat’ which in the beginning will only be used during training sessions.